AWS Compute Blog

 You may have valid use-cases where Lambda recursion is intentional as part of your design.
 In this case, use caution and implement suitable guardrails to prevent unexpected charges to your account.
 To learn more about best practices for using recursive invocation patterns, see Recursive patterns that cause run-away Lambda functions in the AWS Lambda Operator Guide.

 This feature is turned on by default to stop recursive loops.
-To request turning it off for your account, reach out to AWS Support.
+To turn off recursion detection, refer to this blog post.

 Conclusion